Skip to main content

 Citations:

-• Achieves satisfactory performance on the required state assessments.
+• Achieves satisfactory performance on the required state assessments; or

 Citations: